Silly home staging tricks can often backfire when a home stager is decorating a house to sell on the real estate market.

 Like Lisa of Design Refined, who commented on a blog post I wrote about not insulting home buyer’s intelligence, I agree there are times when setting a table seems appropriate.

 But if you’re going to set a table, do it properly!

-In the opposite extreme, I also don’t recommend setting it in a way that is so “creative” it becomes the absolute focal point so that no one really even notices or appreciates the room it’s sitting in.
+In the opposite extreme, I also don’t recommend setting it in a way that is so “creative” it becomes the absolute focal point.
+You don’t want home buyers so distracted by the table that they hardly notice or appreciate the room it’s sitting in.

-Elaborately set tables, like the photo of one I included in this post, look fabulous in magazine spreads and recipe books, but they can be too much when your goal is decorating a home to sell on the real estate market.
+Elaborately set tables, like the photo of one I included in this post, look fabulous in magazine spreads and recipe books.
+Yet, they can be too much when your goal is decorating a home to sell on the real estate market.

 And, not related to the issue of setting a table the right way, I want to get back to that home stager’s portfolio shot of the partially set table for a moment to make another point.